apigeoneer/100-days-of-code/r1-log.md

 ### R1D5
 Today was occupied with MainActivity.kt & trying to understand & implement data binding.
 Made a Wikipedia page clone & used data binding, & tried to add hyperlink.
 Idk why that isn't working tho.

+### R1D6
+Gave the Coding Ninjas Test (Internship/Job) 2.0's round 2.
+Learned about Bezout's Theorem by solving a problem that appeared in the test, along with 2 other graph problems, one full the other partially.
+Coudldn't solve the last problem based on Generic Tree.